top of page

 Server

-It is possible to integrate the product with the client’s legacy picture archiving and communication system (PACS) for on-premise type only.
+It is possible to integrate the product with the client’s legacy picture archiving and communication system (PACS) for on-premise type only (e.g., PACS, HIS, and OCS, etc).

 Software